Paterson Court House Museum

 Paterson Historical Society aims to promote and preserve the history and heritage of the Paterson district and help people find information about their forebears from the district.

 Paterson Courthouse Museum opened in 1974, operated by the Paterson Historical Society.
 It holds extensive collections including special displays on Dorothy MacKellar, Rev Rupp (orchids), the Tocal murder of 1874 and the only surviving double-sided Manchester Unity Independent Order of Odd Fellows banner.
-There are also many publications for sale on the history of the Paterson valley which can be viewed on our website.
+There are also many publications for sale on the history of the Paterson valley which can be viewed on the website.

 Groups are welcome to visit the Museum outside normal opening times by prior arrangement.
 The Museum can also open outside normal times for individuals or couples by prior arrangement, subject to availability of volunteer staff (special-opening fees apply, contact the Society by email to arrange).